corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/deploy-corda-cluster.md

 ```
 Part of the database bootstrapping involves populating the initial admin credentials.
 You can specify these in one of the following ways:

-* Pass the username and password as Helm values:
+* Pass the user name and password as Helm values:
   ```yaml
   bootstrap:
     initialAdminUser: